ThatsVie/atlas-web_front_end/developer_tools/README.md

 **Steps:**

-Accessed the Developer Tools and selected the `<body>` tag.
+Select the `<body>` tag in Developer Tools.

 Modified the CSS directly within the Developer Tools to change the background color.

-Navigated to the "PORTFOLIO" section and took a screenshot to capture the change.
+Navigated to the "PORTFOLIO" section and took a screenshot to capture the change, named it `1-change_bg_color.png`

-Took a screenshot named `1-change_bg_color.png`, documenting the new background color as it appears in the "PORTFOLIO" section.

 ### Task 2: Forcing the Hover State